 If you’re a shopaholic or a foodie, Georgetown is the place to go!
 The streets of this 18th-century neighborhood are laden with boutiques and fancy restaurants.
 Hidden deep inside this neighborhood is the 1789 Georgetown University built in an elaborate gothic style.
 If you’re interested, step inside Healy Hall to say you’ve been “admitted” to the university.
 On the way back to the main drag, stop at Georgetown Cupcake for its famous treats featured on the TV show DC Cupcakes on TLC.

 Washington Nationals Baseball

-Unwind in the evening with a Nats baseball game, and cheer on the curly W. If you’re looking for neighborhoods to explore before the game, check out the area around Capitol Hill, Eastern Market, and Barracks Row, or on the other side of the stadium the Yards section of the Anacostia river front.
-While both areas have great restaurants, cafés, and shops the Yards are set up more like a park and offer summer weekend concerts and lush walking trails.
-But if you’re nostalgic for small independent book stores, visit Capitol Hill Books.
+Unwind in the evening with a Nats baseball game, and cheer on the curly W. If you’re looking for neighborhoods to explore before the game, check out the area around Capitol Hill, Eastern Market, and Barracks Row, or the Yards section of the Anacostia river front.
+While all of these areas have great restaurants, cafés and shops, the Yards are set up more like a park and offer summer weekend concerts and lush walking trails.
+If you’re nostalgic for small independent book stores, visit Capitol Hill Books.

-Written by Rob Roudik
+Written by Rob Roudik; Outsourced Accounting Supervisor.